DakshBeep/Budgeteer/README.md

 Streamlit form.
 When `recurring` is enabled, three future monthly entries are created automatically.
 Upcoming recurring items are available from the `/reminders` endpoint and displayed in the UI.
+Editing a recurring transaction now offers an option to update all future instances in that series so your recurring amounts stay consistent.

 ## Planned Features